AGRIBUS 7054 - Global Food & Agricultural Policy Analysis

 - Demonstrate practical applications of policy analysis related to agriculture and food value chain issues

 - Discuss the economic and political feasibility of policy changes and instruments

-- Identify and analyse how public policy and firm and firm decisions affect impact agribusiness, market, and society
+- Identify and analyse how public policy and firm and firm decisions affect agribusiness, market, and society

 - Recognize policy related problems and anticipate opportunities available in the market

 - Write concise summaries of policies affecting the agricultural and food sectors, and argue orally its implications